 COVID-19 Can Infect and Damage Human Kidney Cells

-Duke researchers showed that SARS-CoV-2 can infect kidney cells via multiple binding sites and hijack the cell’s machinery to replicate, causing injury and COVID-19-associated kidney disease
+Duke researchers showed that SARS-CoV-2 can directly infect kidney cells via binding sites and hijack the cell to replicate

 The virus that causes COVID-19, SARS-CoV-2, can directly infect a specialized type of kidney cell.
 The discovery helps explain why acute kidney injury is one of the main complications observed in patients with severe COVID-19, according to biomedical engineers and virologists at Duke University.